 Founded in 1824, The Macallan is one of the world’s most admired single malt whiskies.
 The Macallan value sustainability as a guiding principle across their business.
 The brand has an extensive sustainability strategy in place with clear targets to achieve over the coming years as a legacy for future generations.

-The Macallan is born from nature and time, so we are dedicated to charting the long view.
-Of threading our past to our present, and our present to our future.
-Our aspiration is to create a better future for generations to come.
-We are determined to leave the world a better place than we found it by continuing to make decisions that consider the long view of everything that we do.
-Our strategy comprises clear long-term goals paired with shorter term objectives and KPIs to achieve these goals across our key operational cornerstones.
+The Macallan is born from nature and time, so they are dedicated to charting the long view.
+Of threading their past to their present, and their present to their future.
+Their aspiration is to create a better future for generations to come.
+The Macallan are determined to leave the world a better place than they found it by continuing to make decisions that consider the long view of everything that they do.
+Their strategy comprises clear long-term goals paired with shorter term objectives and KPIs to achieve these goals across their key operational cornerstones.

 BUTTERFLY MARK TESTIMONIAL

 At The Macallan we believe that sustainability is a constant guiding principle at the heart of what we do and we have worked with Positive Luxury to rigorously review every element of our business, from how we protect The Macallan Estate, to our packaging credentials and how we contribute to the communities around us.
 This has been an important step in holding ourselves to account, now and in the future, so we are very proud to have been awarded the coveted Butterfly Mark and to be part of this group of pioneering brands.

 The Macallan is cultivating a community of artisan craftspeople.
 Their network of highly skilled suppliers share their values of achieving sustainable luxury through innovation as well as through knowledge and craftsmanship.
 The Macallan also encourage volunteering by offering their employees paid leave each year to commit to charitable endeavours and donate over £1m per year to selected charities and foundations through exclusive Sotheby auctions.